mandrigin/AlfredSwitchWindows/README.md

 (Classes like `SafariApplication` are not imported, so we can't use them).

-One of the possible solutions to this issue is demonstrated in [SafariApplication.swift](EnumWindows/SafariApplication.swift)
+One of the possible solutions to this issue is demonstrated in [BrowserApplication.swift](EnumWindows/BrowserApplication.swift)
+(used for both Safari and Chrome automation)

 ## License